Open Heart Yoga

 Yogic practices are for people who have reasonably normal health and can live normal or close to normal lives.

 If you have been diagnosed with a physical or mental illness that requires medication or medical treatment, discuss your situation with teacher before joining teachings.

 Open Heart Yoga is taught by authorized teachers.
 Authorization as a teacher is received from the head teacher after one has followed the teachings, made progress in them and as fit to becoming a teacher for others.

 You are free to discuss your practice with others but we ask you not to teach or tell details of the techniques to others.
 We ask this because techniques need to be learned properly from a valid teacher together with receiving an empowerment.
 Doing practices without an empowerment can be harmful.

 All conversations between you and the teacher/s are confidential.

-Tibetan Heart Yoga is based on certain syllables that are called mantras.
-In THY we do not have long and complex mantras but rather use just few short syllables.
-Because of Guru Rinpoche's and Yeshe Tsogyal's blessings these syllables contain many buddhist deities, or simply buddhas.
+Open Heart Yoga is based on certain syllables that are called mantras.
+In OHY we do not have long and complex mantras but rather use just few short syllables.
+Because of Guru Rinpoche's and Yeshe Tsogyal's blessings these syllables contain many buddhist deities, or simply, buddhas.
 A buddha is not a god or a being outside ourselves but rather aspects of our own mind and pure awareness.
 In tantric practice it is common to cultivate mantras, relating to one or more buddhas, which automatically reveal our own pure and clear awareness in the place of the usual dualistic confusion.
 In this way buddhas and tantric buddhist practice can be explained.
-Find detailed information about the deities in THY from Deities and Empowerments of Tibetan Heart Yoga.
+Find detailed information about the deities in OHY from Deities and Empowerments of Open Heart Yoga.

-Visualization is another core element of Tibetan Heart Yoga.
-In THY, we do not use complex visualizations but simple ones that still have a profound effect.
+Visualization is another core element of Open Heart Yoga.
+In OHY, we do not use complex visualizations but simple ones that still have a profound effect.

-Read what people say about Open Heart-practice: Feedback and Comments.
+Read what people say about Pemako Buddhist-practice: Feedback and Comments.